ClearHall/SkyMobile/README.md

 Inherits GradeboxGridBox.

-- String grade: Your grade such as 95.
+- Map<String, String> attributes: Extra attributes such as {Assignment: QUIZ, Grade: 43}
-- String decimalGrade: Your grade down to the decimal such as 94.5.
+- String getAssignment(): Returns assumed second attribute assignment name such as QUIZ.
-- String gradeOutOfMax: Your grade out of the maximum points such as 94.5 out of 100. (* out of 100) if no grade.
+- String getDecimal(): Searches for a decimal in attributes, if one isn't found, then an integer is retrieved.
+If an integer isn't found, then null is returned.
+- String getIntGrade(): Searches for an integer in attributes, if one is not found, then returns null.

 #### Assignment